iximeow/chip_directory/x86/README.md

 #### on BIOS/OS configuration

-here, finally, is the simplest and most variable way for CPUID bits to vary across readings of the "same processor": if system A has a feature enabled, and system B has that feature disabled, it might show as CPUID leaves varying in otherwise-unexpected ways across different physical copies of the same motherboard with other versions otherwise all matching.
+here is the simplest and most variable way for CPUID bits to vary across readings of the "same processor": if system A has a feature enabled, and system B has that feature disabled, it might show as CPUID leaves varying in otherwise-unexpected ways across different physical copies of the same motherboard with other versions otherwise all matching.

-A, and off
+#### on execution mode

+finally, even if all other factors are constant between two CPUID readings, some CPUID feature bits (most notably `syscall` on Intel CPUs) are reported differently depending on if the `cpuid` instruction is itself executed in 16-bit, 32-bit, or 64-bit mode.

+there is no way to detect a false negative here, that i know of - if `syscall` is claimed to be unsupported, there's nothing in a CPUID dump that would indicate the dump was taken from 32-bit mode rather than the CPU for some reason simply not supporting `syscall` in any mode. handling these cases is mostly guesswork. there is little to be done here.